YosefLab/yoseflab.github.io-deprecated/_posts/2019-6-27-ZeroInflation.md

 #### Model selection metrics

 For model selection, we first consider held-out log likelihood.
 The marginal log-likelihood for our model is intractable.
-However, we can estimate it through importance sampling, without our variational distribution as the proposal distribution.
+However, we can estimate it through importance sampling, with our variational distribution as the proposal distribution.
 In our tables of results, we report  a Kolmogorov-Smirnov statistic, hence lower is better.
 More details can be found in Appendix A. In addition, although this is not a metric for model comparison, we report for each dataset under scrutiny the average over all cell-gene entries of the dropout probabilities computed by the ZINB model and we report it as "ZINB dropout".

 #### Hyperparameters selection

 Some concerns can be that a model's hyperparameters play a significant part in its performance and that improper tuning might affect our analysis.
 As a result we performed hyperparameters tuning on all datasets that we have considered using the **hyperopt** package.
 The hyperparameters were selected to maximize held-out log-likelihood, and we used early stopping.
-We refer to the blog article by Gabriel Misrachi which introduces this new scVI module.
+We refer to the future blog article by Gabriel Misrachi which introduces this new scVI module.

 #### Statistical significance